Notch Peak | Delta

 The ATV trail gives way to a use trail, still staying along the bottom of Sawtooth Canyon.
 At a steep ledgy section, the trail ascends left, crosses the canyon, ascends out of Sawtooth Canyon on a well-defined social trail, then re-enters Sawtooth above a few small falls.
 The canyon becomes more shallow here.

 At a prominent junction as the canyon becomes more of a wide valley, follow the social trail left and up to a saddle.
 At the saddle, the hike changes from a canyon hike to a jaw-dropping ridge hike!
 The views from the saddle are excellent and the reason to do this hike.
-From the saddle, hike south up easy slopes to the true summit of Notch Peak.
+From the saddle, hike west up class 2 slopes to the true summit of Notch Peak.

 Return the same way.